MicBrain/Git-Sample/README.md

 ### Introduction

-   Distributed Version Control allows programmers
+   Distributed Version Control allows programmers to work a given project

 Beargit is an implementation of a distributed revision control system for managing source code and other files.